codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 4. Now click on :ref:`Extensions <org-extensions>`, and then click on the **Add extension** button.

-5. Paste the URL of your Github repository's webpage that you copied in step 1, and click **Ok**.
+5. Paste the URL of your GitHub repository's webpage that you copied in step 1, and click **Ok**.
 You should now see it pop up as an Inactive Extension.
 To deploy the assistant to your account, click the plug icon.
 Now it is active and deployed in your organization.

-..
-Note:: **This is an experimental feature**.
+.. note:: **This is an experimental feature**.
 Adding an assistant to your organization will make it available to be toggled on or off in every course in that organization.

 Applying updates to a custom assistant after creating a new release
 -------------------------------------------------------------------